umeshksingla/umeshksingla.github.io/_pages/about.md

 <br/>
 <div><hr style="width:20%; margin: auto"></div>
 <br/>
 During my **undergrad** at IIITH, I worked with Professors [Bapi S Raju](https://sites.google.com/view/bccl-iiith/home) and [Vinoo Alluri](https://www.vinooalluri.com/) in the Cognitive Science department as part of the undergraduate research program.
-I worked on analyzing structural and functional MRI scans for any addiction-related alterations.
+I worked on analyzing structural and functional MRI scans for any substance addiction-related alterations.
 Work done as part of this program:

 {% include_relative past.md %}